DouglasUrner/OS-X-Dev-Environment/README.md

 PHP
 ---
-* Use stock version, may need to recompile if you want to use PostgreSQL
+* Use stock version, you will need to recompile if you want to use PostgreSQL, Homebrew will make this easy.
 * Copy sample config file /etc/php.ini.default to /etc/php.ini
 * Xdebug configuration is below